How To Read Horse Racing Form — A Beginner’s Guide

 You’ll also need to know the following notation:

-• ‘0’ = means the horse finished outside the places (usually top three or four)
+• ‘0’ = the horse finished outside the places (usually top three or four)

 Weight

-If it does not satisfy either of these conditions, it is not assigned an OR.
-It must continue racing until it does.
-Once a horse has an official rating, it can run in a handicap race.
+If it does not satisfy either of these conditions, it is not assigned an Official Rating (OR).
+It can continue racing until it does.

 Course & Distance Performance

-In the above example you can see that horse Tinsill is labelled ‘CD’, meaning it previously won at this course over the same distance.
+In the following example you can see that horse, Tinsill, is labelled ‘CD’, meaning it previously won at this course over the same distance.

 Horse Racing Form FAQ